Our Work

 Market Access and consumer education

 Over the past decade, a robust and prolific local food movement has occurred, driving increased consumer awareness and concern about where food comes from and the growing practices involved.
 Consumer trends to “buy local” and “support local farmers” have contributed to strong and consistent demand for local food.
 However, consumers tend to think of local food as fruits and vegetables, and increasingly meat and dairy.
 Regional grains, despite being a culturally important staple food, a sizable percentage of the daily diet, and a large part of agriculture production, are left out of the local food narrative.
+We are working to change this dynamic through several programs focusing on expanding market access and consumer education for regional grains.

 Mid-Atlantic Grain Stand